16892434/12-factor-agents/packages/create-12-factor-agent/template2/walkthrough.md

 garbled message.

 ```
-npx tsx src/index.ts 'can you multiply 3 and FD*(#F&& ?'
+npx tsx src/index.ts 'can you multiply 3 and FD*(#F&x& ?'
 ```

 lets update our cli loop to ask the human for input if the agent returns a `request_more_information` intent